Authentication protocol

 An authentication protocol is a type of computer communications protocol or cryptographic protocol specifically designed for transfer of authentication data between two entities.
 It allows the receiving entity to authenticate the connecting entity (e.g. Client connecting to a Server) as well as authenticate itself to the connecting entity (Server to a client) by declaring the type of information needed for authentication as well as syntax.
 It is the most important layer of protection needed for secure communication within computer networks.

 Purpose

 With the increasing amount of trustworthy information being accessible over the network, the need for keeping unauthorized persons from access to this data emerged.
-Stealing someone's identity is easy in the computing world - special verification methods had to be invented to find out whether the person/computer requesting data is really who he says he is.
+It is possible to steal one's identity in the computing world - special verification methods were invented to find out whether the person/computer requesting data is really who they say they are.
 The task of the authentication protocol is to specify the exact series of steps needed for execution of the authentication.
 It has to comply with the main protocol principles: